cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 The ConDec Jira plug-in offers a feature that **recommends new links between knowledge elements** and that tries to **identify duplicated knowledge elements**.
 In particular, the feature should support developers in
-1. avoiding duplicated decision making through **identifying related decision problems and solution options** documented by others or in the past
+1. avoiding duplicated decision making through **identifying related decision problems and solution options** documented by others or in the past,
 2. detecting impacts, side, and ripple effects during changes in combination with **[change impact analysis (CIA)](change-impact-analysis.md)**, and
 3. general knowledge sharing.